Kenneth C. Laudon

-Kenneth C. Laudon was a professor of Information Systems at the Stern School of Business at New York University.
+Kenneth C. Laudon (November 4, 1944 – December 26, 2019) was an American professor of Information Systems at the Stern School of Business at New York University.

 Life and work

 Kenneth Laudon graduated from Stanford University and has a Ph.D from Columbia University.

 Laudon's first book, Computers and Bureaucratic Reform: The Political Functions of Urban Information Systems (John Wiley and Sons, 1974) was an early study of the use of computers in government.

 Laudon's second book, Communications Technology and Democratic Participation (Praeger Publishing, 1978) has been cited as a "pioneering work" on the impact of information technology on the development of different types of democracies.

 Laudon's third book was Dossier Society: Value Choices in the Design of National Information Systems (Columbia University Press, 1986).
 In Dossier Society, Laudon argued that the design and uses of new computing and telecommunications systems, such as the Federal Bureau of Investigation National Computerized Criminal History System, were creating what he called a “dossier society” that would be increasingly based on a person’s data image.